Authentication and Authorization are often used interchangeably but they are distinct security processes in identity and access management (IAM).

 Authorization is the process of determining whether an authenticated user has access to specific resources.
 After the system has properly confirmed your identity, you will be granted complete access to resources such as information, files, databases, finances, and so on.

-The key difference between authentication and authorization is that the user’s or service’s identity is confirmed through authentication, and their access privileges are established through authorization.
+The key difference between authentication and authorization is that the user or service identity is confirmed through authentication, and their access privileges are established through authorization.

 What is Authentication?

-Over the years, a wide range of methods of network verification techniques have been developed.
+Over the years, a wide range of authentication methods have been developed.
 Now, we’ll go through the most popular forms of authentication and demonstrate how each method works in modern systems.

 Biometric: